McLeodMoores/xl4j/README.md

   ![MyAdd](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/my-add.PNG "MyAdd in use")

-  See the tutorial for more complex examples that return objects and arrays, include documentation and more.
+  See the tutorial for more complex examples that return objects and arrays, including documentation and more.
  - Automatic marshalling (conversion) from Java to Excel types and back again.
    - Primitive types (and Boxed equivalents)
    - JSR-310/Java 8 dates